twliew/capstone/README.md

 1. Scoring Algorithm (scores based on relevant skills and past experiences)
 2. Scheduling optimization (reads availability based on selected applicants)

+Next steps: create a new branch for second iteration to develop prototype

 ## Github Files
 This Github contains the following files
 1. Final STEMSelect script (Jupyter Notebook)